How to become a health promotion specialist

 - health studies

-You could also choose to do a foundation degree in health and social care as a starting point.
+You could also start by doing a foundation degree in health and social care.

 Entry requirements